X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Introduction

 \section{Introduction}

-The shift toward AI-native architectures in 6G wireless systems~\cite{11217271} is driven by the need for autonomous, self-optimizing ecosystems capable of meeting ultra-reliable low-latency communication (URLLC) requirements~\cite{11126933, chetty2025sovereign}.
-In V2X communications, deep learning (DL)-based denoising models, such as Feed-forward Neural Networks (FNNs), have significantly improved channel estimation over classical schemes.
-However, these models often operate as black boxes lacking the transparency required for critical applications where reliability, safety, and trust must be guaranteed~\cite{10816608,10742571}.
+The shift toward AI-native architectures in 6G wireless systems~\cite{11435025, 11217271} is driven by the need for autonomous, self-optimizing systems capable of meeting Ultra-Reliable Low-Latency Communication (URLLC) requirements~\cite{11126933}.
+In V2X communications, Deep Learning (DL)-based denoising models, such as \acp{FNN}, have significantly improved channel estimation over classical schemes.
+However, these models operate as black boxes lacking the transparency required for critical applications where reliability, safety, and trust must be guaranteed~\cite{10742571}.
+The black-box nature hides the model's internal decision methodology, making it hard to interpret how it processes the inputs.
+Consequently, determining the model's input features and internal architecture often relies on empirical simulations.

-Recent research has introduced Explainable AI (XAI) as a solution that provides transparency and interpretability of the black-box DL models by identifying which input features contribute more to the final prediction~\cite{10854503, 10620685}.
+Recent research has introduced eXplainable AI (XAI) as a solution that provides interpretability of the black-box DL models by identifying which input features contribute more to the final prediction~\cite{10854503,10620685}.
 In~\cite{gizzini2025explainable} we proposed a perturbation-based XAI framework for channel estimation, denoted as XAI-CHEST.
-The key idea is to employ an external noise model that induces noise on top of a pretrained model without degrading its initial performance.
-XAI-CHEST offers a learnable input filtering strategy where only the relevant inputs can be used with the full FNN model, resulting in better performance compared to the case where the full inputs are employed.
-In fact, optimizing only the model inputs while using the full model architecture is not enough, since the input reduction allows further structural architecture pruning.
-Therefore, better interpretability-performance-complexity trade-offs can be designed.
+XAI-CHEST employs an external noise model that induces noise on top of a pretrained model's inputs without degrading its performance.
+Hence, it offers a learnable input filtering strategy where only the relevant inputs can be used to improve the overall performance.
+Perturbation-based XAI schemes rely on external processing, deriving relevance scores without considering the model's internal structural parameters.
+These methods are constrained to input-level optimization, failing to address the architectural design.
+However, further architecture pruning provides better performance-complexity-interpretability trade-offs.